multiplicit-com/Sheets-to-mysql/README.md

 <strong>Please note</strong>

-This script is being actively developed (Oct 2023) - it may not be stable yet.
+This script is being actively developed (Autumn 2023) - it may not be stable yet.

 There are some validation / integrity checks, but it is likely to result in a 500 error if it is executed without all the appropraite credentials and settings.